 The Role of Contraception Post-D&C

 Depending on why you had a D&C done—especially after miscarriage—your fertility may return quickly.
-Ovulation can occur as soon as two weeks afterward.
+Ovulation can occur before your next period, and pregnancy is possible soon after recovery.

 Discuss contraception options with your doctor if you want to avoid pregnancy immediately after recovery.
 Some methods might be more suitable given recent uterine changes: